 Multiple options are available for contour plotting, transparency, ambient lighting, linear and logarithmic output, gradient shading, color maps, and smoothing.
 Candela Plots show luminous or radiant intensity in candelas or watts/steradian.
 There are four types of candela plots, Polar Candela and Iso-Candela, Rectangular Candela and Iso-Candela.

 - Polarization Maps chart the polarization ellipse for the incident flux onto the selected surface.
 Color levels and ellipses graphically display the degree of polarization and ellipticity at points on the surface.

-- Incident Ray Tables provide tabular output of rays incident on a
+- Incident Ray Tables provide a tabular output of rays incident on a

 - Ray History Tables create a complete history of every surface intersection along the path of the ray, for each ray incident on a selected surface.

 - Path Sorting Tables create a sortable table of every non-sequential ray path incident on a selected surface, with interactive breakout and visualization

 of each ray path, and irradiance maps of selected paths.

 - Optical Path Length (OPL) or Time-of-Flight Plots present flux absorbed

 or incident on a selected surface versus OPL for specialized analyses.

 - Volume Flux Maps visualize the flux absorbed, incident, lost,